 Second Generation RX-7 (FC series)

-To improve the handling and reducing oversteering Mazda upgraded the rear suspension by fitting independent rear suspension setup.
-On the steering part, Mazda opted using rack and pinion, replacing the recirculating ball used in the previous model which improved the steering precision.
+To improve the handling and reduce oversteering Mazda upgraded the rear suspension by fitting an independent rear suspension setup.
+On the steering part, Mazda opted to use rack and pinion, replacing the recirculating ball used in the previous model which improved the steering precision.